mlroger5/prism-lab/content/authors/mary/_index.md

   - Graduate Research Assistants
 ---

-Julia Penn is a graduate student in the Psychological Research program at Texas State University.
-Prior to Texas State, Julia graduated from Duke University with a Bachelor of Arts in Psychology.
-Her research interests are focused on the etiology, phenomenology, and treatment of borderline personality disorder.
-Julia most recently worked at the 3East DBT Continuum, a continuum of programs for young women with emerging borderline personality disorder and high-risk behaviors, at McLean Hospital.
+Mary Prochazka is a first-year graduate student in the Master of Arts in Psychological Research (MAPR) program at Texas State University.
+Broadly, she is interested in trauma research.
+Specifically, how Borderline Personality Disorder presents itself in and affects underrepresented populations.

-Julia enjoys spending time with her family and Labrador retriever Henry.
-She also likes to exercise and be outdoors.
+Upon graduation from the program, Mary aims to obtain a PhD in Clinical Psychology to further this research.

-Julia also serves as one of the PRISM Lab Managers.
+Outside of her studies, Mary enjoys reading, listening to music, and baking